daos-stack/daos/docs/admin/deployment.md

 server config file to fallback to using UIO user-space driver with SPDK instead.

 !!! note
-    If UIO user-space driver is used instead of VFIO, 'daos_server' needs to be run as root.
+    If UIO user-space driver is used instead of VFIO, `daos_server` needs to be run as root.

 If VMD is enabled on a host, its usage will be enabled by default meaning that the `bdev_list` device addresses will be interpreted as VMD endpoints and storage scan will report the details of the physical NVMe backing devices that belong to each VMD endpoint.
 To disable the use of VMD on a VMD-enabled host, set `disable_vmd: true` in the global section of the config to fallback to using physical NVMe devices only.

-!!! warning
-    If upgrading from DAOS 2.0 to a greater version, the old 'enable_vmd' server config file parameter is no longer honored and instead should be removed (or replaced by `disable_vmd: true` if VMD is to be explicitly disabled).

-    Otherwise 'daos_server' may fail config validation and not start after an update from 2.0 to a greater version.

 #### Example Configurations